 Although I know that magazine production schedules dictate that this issue would have been conceived long before the July conversation about “the body politic” took place, it looks like tidbits from the conversation seeped in during production.
 It appears that they’re trying to embody what they’re hearing in these conversation, which is hopeful.

 Yoga Journal “leaked” the cover yesterday via their social media profiles.
-From what I can see, the reception has been overwhelmingly positive (expect on the IAYB Facebook page, mais oui), with outpourings of love for Budig and virtual high fives for Yoga Journal.
+From what I can see, the reception has been overwhelmingly positive (except on the IAYB Facebook page, mais oui), with outpourings of love for Budig and virtual high fives for Yoga Journal.
 IAYB fans took it with a grain of salt:

 “Nice try.
 I get what they are going for and will wait for the next few covers to see how much ‘re-branding’ they have done.” ~ Jessica Hooper